TravorLZH/travorlzh.github.io/_posts/2022-09-26-explicit-formula-for-gauss-circle-problem.md

 \int_a^bt^{-3/4}e^{2\pi i\sqrt{xt}}\mathrm dt={1\over\pi i\sqrt x}\int_a^b t^{-1/4}\mathrm d(e^{2\pi i\sqrt{tx}})=O(x^{-1/2}a^{-1/4}).
 $$

-Therefore, it follows from Cauchy criterion that the series (10) converges when $m=1$.
+Therefore, it follows from Cauchy's criterion that the series (10) converges when $m=1$.
 Hence, the proof of (1) is now completed.

 ## Conclusion

 In this article, we applied Cauchy's theorem several times to deduce an explicit formula for $S_m(x)$ valid for $\Re(m)\ge3$.
-Then, using well known results from the theory of exponential sums, we see that the series (10) converges for any fixed $x$.
+Then, using well-known results from the theory of exponential sums, we see that the series (10) converges for any fixed $x$.
 Combining this with the principle of continuation, we successfully extended the validity of (10) to $m=1$, thereby proving Hardy's identity.

-Not only are Bessel functions connected to circles in the arithmetical sense, they also appear in arithmetical problems associated with hyperbolas.
+Not only are Bessel functions connected to circles in the arithmetical sense, but they also appear in arithmetical problems associated with hyperbolas.
 Specifically, it was proven by M. G. Voronoï in 1904 that if $N(x)$ denotes the number of positive integer pairs $(a,b)$ such that $ab\le x$, then

 $$
 \begin{aligned}